ellinornk/PlanningPokerCard/README.md

 3. Reveal phase: The card that you chose in step one is revealed.
 Another interaction will then get you to Select phase again.

 ___

+####Things to improve:

+- Fix media queries to fit it better to different screens
+- Add animation to result card to make it look like a card turning over
+- switch onclick to eventlistners
+- try to make the code more semantic